tjbencomo/bulk-rnaseq/README.md

 # bulk-rnaseq
 Simple  workflow to quantify gene-level RNA abundance and detect differentially expressed genes (DEGs) from bulk RNAseq samples.
-The pipeline uses `kallisto` or `salmon` to quantify transcript level abundance and `DESeq2` to normalize counts and detect DEGs.
+The pipeline uses `salmon` to quantify transcript level abundance and `DESeq2` to normalize counts and detect DEGs.

 ## Resource Requirements